Tooth enamel: Related pathology

 Irreversible enamel defects caused by an untreated celiac disease.
 They may be the only clue to its diagnosis, even in absence of gastrointestinal symptoms, but are often confused with fluorosis, tetracycline discoloration, or other causes.
 The National Institutes of Health include a dental exam in the diagnostic protocol of celiac disease.

 There are 14 different types of amelogenesis imperfecta.
 The hypocalcification type, which is the most common, is an autosomal dominant condition that results in enamel that is not completely mineralized.
 Consequently, enamel easily flakes off the teeth, which appear yellow because of the revealed dentin.
 The hypoplastic type is X-linked and results in normal enamel that appears in too little quantity, having the same effect as the most common type.

 Chronic bilirubin encephalopathy, which can result from erythroblastosis fetalis, is a disease which has numerous effects on an infant, but it can also cause enamel hypoplasia and green staining of enamel.

 Enamel hypoplasia is broadly defined to encompass all deviations from normal enamel in its various degrees of absence.
 The missing enamel could be localized, forming a small pit, or it could be completely absent.

 Erythropoietic porphyria is a genetic disease resulting in the deposition of porphyrins throughout the body.
 These deposits also occur in enamel and leave an appearance described as red in color and fluorescent.

 Fluorosis leads to mottled enamel and occurs from overexposure to fluoride.

 Tetracycline staining leads to brown bands on the areas of developing enamel.
 Children up to age 8 can develop mottled enamel from taking tetracycline.
 As a result, tetracycline is contraindicated in pregnant women.

-Celiac disease, a disorder characterized by an auto-immune response to gluten, also commonly results in demineralization of the enamel.
+Celiac disease, a disorder characterized by an auto-immune response to gluten, also commonly results in hypomineralization of the enamel.